-14-4 SUGGESTIONS
+15-4 SUGGESTIONS

-Employees who have suggestions for the improvement of the administration of the CCMHB and the CCDDB are encouraged to submit new and original ideas to the Executive Director.
-In all cases, the Executive Director should notify the employee in writing of the disposition of the suggestions; and a copy shall be sent for retention in the individual's personnel file.
+Employees who have suggestions for the improvement of County services, reduction of costs, improvement of safety, training, or other related plans or programs are encouraged to submit new and original ideas to their Department Head.
+In all cases, the Department Head should notify the employee in writing of the disposition of the suggestions; and a copy shall be sent to the County Administrator.

-CHAPTER 15 - ADMINISTRATION
+CHAPTER 16 - ADMINISTRATION

-15-1 ADMINISTRATION
+16-1 ADMINISTRATION

-- 15-1.1 The Executive Director, in collaboration with the presidents of the CCMHB and the CCDDB, shall be responsible for enforcement of the personnel policies, unless the provision explicitly cites Champaign County Personnel Policies.
-In these situations, the County Administrator, the Policy, Personnel, & Appointments Committee, and the Executive Director shall be responsible for the enforcement of the Personnel Policies. - 15-1.4 For all circumstances when Champaign County Personnel Policies apply, Personnel, & Appointments Committee may issue opinions construing the provisions of these Policies.
+- 16-1.1 The County Administrator, the Policy, Personnel, & Appointments Committee, and the Department Heads shall be responsible for the enforcement of the Personnel Policies. - 16-1.2 The Policy, Personnel, & Appointments Committee may issue opinions construing the provisions of these Policies.
 A written opinion shall be prepared detailing the facts and circumstances surrounding the question, the issue presented to the Committee, the decision of the Committee and the reasoning upon which the decision is based.
-These opinions shall be numbered and/or dated, and a copy of each opinion shall be maintained by the County Administrator for future reference.
+These opinions shall be numbered and/or dated and a copy of each opinion shall be maintained by the County Administrator for future reference.

-15-2 REVISION TO POLICIES THIS POLICY MAY BE REVISED AT ANY TIME WITH THE APPROVAL OF THE CHAMPAIGN COUNTY MENTAL HEALTH BOARD AND THE CHAMPAIGN COUNTY DEVELOPMENTAL DISABILITIES BOARD.
+16-2 THIS POLICY MAY BE REVISED AT ANY TIME WITH THE APPROVAL OF THE COUNTY BOARD